-iDiary for iPhone review
+iDiary for iPhone full review

 Diaries are typically for keeping secrets or intimate thoughts safe.
 That’s why they have locks.